-The Fund is a split share corporation designed to provide Preferred shareholders with cumulative preferential quarterly cash distributions of \$0.215625 per share, to provide Class A shareholders with quarterly cash distributions of \$0.20319 per share and to return the original issue price to holders of both Preferred shares and Class A shares upon windup of the Fund.
+The Fund is a split share corporation designed to provide Preferred shareholders with cumulative preferential quarterly cash distributions of \$0.215625 per share, to provide Class A shareholders with quarterly cash distributions equal to the amount, if any, by which the net realized capital gains, dividends and option premiums (other than option premiums in respect of options outstanding at year-end) earned on the Fund's portfolio in any year, net of expenses and loss carryforwards, exceed the amount of the distributions paid on the Preferred shares, and to return the original issue price to holders of both Preferred shares and Class A shares upon windup of the Fund.
 A Unit of the Fund consists of one Preferred share and one Class A share.
 Once the net asset value ("NAV") per Unit exceeds \$25.00, the Class A share distribution will be based on 8.0 percent per annum of the NAV of the Class A share.
 The shares are listed on the Toronto Stock Exchange ("TSX") under the ticker symbols PIC.PR.A for the Preferred shares and PIC.A for the Class A shares.